 The CDR Initiative

 Digital transformation is permeating all areas of life and is putting established ways of doing things to the test.
 This offers opportunities, but also harbours risks.
-Only if politics, business and society are aware of their respective responsibilities will it be possible to shape the process of digitalisation and ensure it serves the best interests of citizens.
+Only if politics, business and society are aware of their respective responsibilities will it be possible to shape the process of the digitalisation and ensure that it serves the best interests of citizens.

-For many of us, digitalisation means having the whole world at our fingertips.
+For many of us, the digitalisation means having the whole world at our fingertips.
 Convenient, fast and in some cases even environmentally friendly.
 Yet at the same time, new technical possibilities are also shifting familiar boundaries, especially those between private providers of digital products and services on the one hand and the state and society on the other.

 - How does artificial intelligence actually work and when might the use of AI lead to disadvantages for us?